Slow movement (culture): Fashion

-The slow fashion ethos is a unified representation of all the "sustainable", "eco", "green", and "ethical" fashion movements.
+The slow fashion ethos is related to the "sustainable", "eco", "green", and "ethical" fashion movements.
 It encourages education about the garment industry's connection with and impact on the environment, such as depleting resources, slowing of the supply chain to reduce the number of trends and seasons and to encourage quality production, and return greater value to garments, removing the image of disposability of fashion.
-A key phrase repeatedly heard in reference to slow fashion is "quality over quantity".
-This phrase is used to summarise the basic principles of slowing down the rate of clothing consumption by choosing garments that last longer.
-Thinking beyond fashion seasons, Loro Piano has referred to items that can be used throughout seasons as "permanent fashion".
-Some designers, such as Amy Twigger Holroyd, seek for their garments to be passed down through generations by one having personal attachments to them.
 Hazel Clark states there are "three lines of reflection: the valuing of local resources and distributed economies; transparent production systems with less intermediation between producer and consumer, and sustainable and sensorial products ..."

 Food

-As opposed to the culture of fast food, the sub-movement known as slow food seeks to encourage the enjoyment of regional produce and traditional foods, which are often grown organically and to enjoy these foods in the company of others.
+As opposed to the culture of fast food, the sub-movement known as slow food seeks to encourage the enjoyment of regional produce and traditional foods, which are often grown organically, and to enjoy these foods in the company of others.
 It aims to defend agricultural biodiversity.

 The movement claims 83,000 members in 50 countries, which are organised into 800 Convivia or local chapters.
 Sometimes operating under a logo of a snail, the collective philosophy is to preserve and support traditional ways of life.
 Today, 42 states in the United States have their own convivium.

-In 2004, representatives from food communities in more than 150 countries met in Turin, Italy, under the umbrella of the Terra Madre (Mother Earth) network.
+The movement, while widely celebrated for its emphasis on local, sustainable, and traditional food practices, has faced various criticisms.
+One significant critique is the potential elitism inherent in its approach.
+Slow Food's advocacy for artisanal and small-scale production often results in higher prices for its endorsed food products, which may limit the movement's accessibility to wealthier individuals.
+Founder Carlo Petrini himself has noted this issue, reflecting on his visit to a California farmers market where the clientele appeared predominantly wealthy.

+Furthermore, Slow Food has been criticized for prioritizing hedonism over substantive political action.
+The movement's focus on pleasure, taste, and consumption patterns has led to accusations of it being more concerned with gastronomic enjoyment than with addressing broader political and economic injustices.